joe-no-body/bash-adventure-game-system/README.md

 ### Dependencies

-A sufficiently modern version of bash, but nothing else.
-To maximize compatibility, this program is implemented in pure Bash without using any external programs like sed, grep, awk, etc.
+To play the game, only a sufficiently modern version of Bash is required.
+For maximum compatibility, no external programs like sed, grep, awk, etc. are used.

+For testing, [bats](https://github.com/bats-core/bats-core) and a couple support packages are required.
+They can be installed using `npm`.

 ### Repo structure